Bibliography

 This is a dual resource adapted to associative specificities:

-This appendix is the result of reflections carried out with a Working Group on the carbon footprint of associations, created specifically by ABC (Association for Low Carbon Transition) and the Tilt Movement.
+This annex is the result of reflections carried out with a Working Group on the carbon footprint of associations, created specifically by the ABC (Association for Low Carbon Transition) and the Tilt Movement.
 It constitutes a methodological reference for practical tools aligned with the realities and specificities of this sector.

-These methodological deliverables are intended for associations under the 1901 law registered in France.
-If other structures of public interest (such as foundations) or non-French associations wish to take up thesectoral approach, they may do so, without guarantee that this approach will fully suit them.
+These methodological deliverables are intended for associations under the 1901 law declared in France.
+If other public-interest structures (such as foundations) or non-French associations wish to take up thesectoral approach, they may do so, without guarantee that this approach will fully suit them.

 Resources on strategy and transition plan